cortex-js/cortexjs.io/docs/compute-engine/04-guide-symbols.md

 <Intro>
 A **symbol** is an identifier representing a named mathematical object.
-It may have a type and may hold a value.
+It has a type and may hold a value.
 A symbol without a value represents a mathematical unknown in an expression.
 </Intro>